hylo-lang/specification/spec.md

 On a theoretical front, Val owes greatly to linear types [(Wadler 1990)](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.31.5002&rep=rep1&type=pdf), ownership types [(Clarke et al. 2013)](https://doi.org/10.1007/978-3-642-36946-9_3), and capability-based type systems [(Smith et al. 2000)](https://doi.org/10.1007/3-540-46425-5_24), while striving to hide the complexity inherent to these approaches.
 It does so by excluding first-class references from the user model and using continuations to mitigate the loss of expressiveness.

-# 2. Lexical conventions
+# Lexical conventions

-## 2.1.
-Program text
+## Program text

 1. A Val program is written in text format.
 The text of a program is written using the [Unicode](https://home.unicode.org) character set and kept in units called source files.
-A source file is a sequence of Unicode characters represented with the UTF-8 encoding.
+A source file is a sequence of Unicode Extended Grapheme clusters.

 2. This document refers to individual Unicode characters with the notation `U+n` where `n` is a hexadecimal value representing a Unicode code point, and refers to the Unicode general categories to identify groups of Unicode characters.

-## 2.2.
-Lexical translations
+## Lexical translations

 1. A sequence of Unicode characters is translated into a sequence of tokens.
 The following rules apply during translation: